geekpradd/geekpradd.github.io/about.md

 Well, In my free non coding time, I like reading books, be it related to Theoterical Physics or Mystery novels.
 And I really like watching Movies and TV Shows with *The Originals* and *Breaking Bad* being my favorite.
 Besides that, I study a lot as I aspire to crack IIT JEE which is one of the toughest entrance exams in the world.

+##Contact Me

+You can reach out to me, and contact me on Quora, GitHub and by email.
+I'm on Facebook and Twitter as well.
+I'll try my best to help you solve your problem!
 Thanks for reading and stay tuned for my articles!